hyroai/gamla/README.md

 1. Createa a pypi account.
 1. Download twine and give it your pypi credentials.
+1. Get pypi permissions for the project from its owner.
 1. `python setup.py sdist bdist_wheel; twine upload dist/*; rm dist/ -r;`